Jaycode88/msp-2/README.md

     - The Game area is a 3x3 grid of compost bins.
     - Rats and mice randomly appear from the bins.
-    -Rats are worth points, and mice deduct points if accidentally clicked.
+    - Rats are worth points, and mice deduct points if accidentally clicked.
     - Rats and mice appear and disappear with animation.
     - The Game area is initially hidden and only displayed when the "Play!" button is clicked.